Rebecca Lipscomb

 SNUR compliance image

-Key EPA Regulations for Printing Inks: TSCA SNURs and SNUNs
+Key EPA Regulations for Printing Inks: TSCA, SNURs, and SNUNs

 One of the primary regulations we must understand when considering responsible chemical management and the materials used in printing inks is the Toxic Substances Control Act (TSCA).
 The TSCA is a United States federal law that regulates the production, import, use, and disposal of chemicals.
 It aims to protect human health and the environment by ensuring that chemicals are properly evaluated and managed.